StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 19/09/2020 - Esrin - Added auto calculation for Encumbrance Threshold based on Brawn + 5 + item modifiers.
+Existing characters will likely need to have their threshold adjusted due to any manual modifiers previously applied to them before auto calculation existed.
 - 19/09/2020 - Esrin - Fixed disabled encumbrance threshold field on character sheet.
 - 19/09/2020 - Cstadther - Fixed issue with creating new skill.
 - 18/09/2020 - Cstadther - Refactored data blocks html to Handlebars partial.